-Endpoint protection—also known as endpoint security—refers to the security measures taken to address threats faced by network endpoints, which are devices such as servers, workstations, laptops, and mobile devices.
+Endpoint protection (AKA endpoint security) refers to the security measures taken to address threats faced by network endpoints.
+Endpoints are devices such as laptops, mobile devices, workstations and servers.

-With multiple endpoint security options available, it is important to remember that comprehensive protection involves much more than just installing anti-virus software.
+While there are numerous endpoint security options to choose from, it’s important to remember that comprehensive protection entails much more than installing antivirus software (which should also be done).

-Here are four features that are crucial to a good security plan:
+The following four features are crucial to a strong endpoint security plan.

 1. Policy management

-Effective endpoint protection allows organizations to define a set of rules regarding who gets to access the company server, the permissions for each user, and exceptions for overriding these protocols.
-Additionally, it should also provide you with the option to customize policies for every device and set guidelines for special cases requiring greater access.
+Effective endpoint protection involves implementing rules regarding who accesses the company server, the permissions for each user and any exceptions for overriding these protocols.
+The option to customize policies for individual devices is a plus, as is setting guidelines for special use cases requiring greater access.

-In case of a protocol override, the ideal endpoint solution should have several measures in place, such as alarms and alerts.
-Moreover, it should provide an audit trail that allows administrators to trace unauthorized access to the compromised endpoint.
+The ideal endpoint solution should have several measures in place in the case of a protocol override, such as alarms and alerts.
+It should also provide an audit trail that allows administrators to trace unauthorized access to any given compromised endpoint.

 2. Patch management

-Patches are used to fix potential system vulnerabilities that, if exploited, could pave the way for unauthorized access and potential data loss.
+Patches are used to fix potential system vulnerabilities which, if exploited, could pave the way for unauthorized access and potential data loss.
 The ideal endpoint solution includes a patch management component that resolves network vulnerabilities, allowing for the repair of each as detected.

 - Support for the discovery of vulnerabilities in various endpoint operating systems and apps